oracle/graal/substratevm/JFR.md

 ## JFR Logging

-The JFR system also has a separate flag `-XX:FlightRecorderLogging` that is used to configure logging for the JFR system
+The JFR system also has a separate flag `-XX:FlightRecorderLogging` that is used to configure logging for the JFR system.
+This is mostly useful when developing JFR.

 Usage: `-XX:FlightRecorderLogging=[tag1[+tag2...][*][=level][,...]]`